HeatXD/RollbackConcept/README.md

 I still need to implement a Spectator job in pu_update_network so people can watch games.

-I still need to come up with a proper event system and I need to come up with ways to detect disconnects
+I still need to come up with a proper event system and I need to come up with ways to detect disconnects.

 I should create an example game.
 Coming soonTM.